 - INSULATION: Tri-Plex Insulation System: Volcotek Heat Shield, DynaTherm Lining, Dryfinger® II Waterproof/Breathable Insert.

 - FEATURES: Rolled Finger Construction, Quick Release Strap, Swany SpeedDraw System, Utility Heat Pocket with AquaGuard Lock-Down Zipper and Swany Leash.

 Whatever you choose, gloves or mittens, find something that fits well and is warm enough for you.
-If your a cold hands person choose mittens.
-If your not a cold hands person than choose gloves for a little more dexterity.
+If you are a cold hands person choose mittens.
+If you are not a cold hands person then choose gloves for a little more dexterity.
 In the battle of mittens vs gloves for skiing, both are good choices.

 You might also like:

 - What To Wear Skiing?
 Helpful Layering Guide For Winter